|

 WONK ("wongk") noun [not

-a radio station]
+a radio station]origin: unknown

 1. One who delights in having expertise